ProjectPB/Sharefood/README.md

 - Find top and the most active users (based on amount of recipes/comments added and likes)
 - Browse collections related to ingredients or season
 - Render meta tags upon entering the website, SEO implementations through firebase functions
+- Comments improvements (Answers to existing comments, navigation to authors' profiles)

 ## Technologies